JelindoGames/UnityVisualScriptingTutorials/Tutorials/3_TheBlackboard.md

 With that in mind, what's happening here?
 To break it down, pay attention to the flow.

+- The Start node flows into the For Loop node right away.
-- The For Loop node runs right away.
-It sets the index to 0, and then runs the body repeatedly, increasing the index by 1 with each re-run.
+- The For Loop node sets its index to 0, and then runs the body repeatedly, increasing the index by 1 with each re-run.
 - In the body, CurrentSum's value is set to the sum of the index and itself.
 In other words, it's increased by the index value.
 - Finally, when the index goes beyond 100, the For Loop runs the exit.